U.S. probes two Malaysian glove makers over forced labour allegations -report

 Malaysian firms have increasingly come under regulatory scrutiny over allegations of abuse of foreign workers, who form a significant part of the country's manufacturing workforce.

-In the last year, the CBP banned U.S. imports from three Malaysian firms on suspicions of forced labour: Top Glove, the world’s biggest latex glove manufacturer, and two top palm oil producers.
+In the last year, the CBP banned U.S. imports from three Malaysian firms on suspicions of forced labour: Top Glove (TPGC.KL), the world's biggest latex glove manufacturer, and two top palm oil producers.

 Top Glove said in April it has resolved all indicators of forced labour found at its factories.
 But the ban remains in place, and the agency this month seized two shipments of Top Glove products that entered the United States.